wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 targets (i.e., named rocks and soils) associated with scientific publications.
 The goal is to enable literature searches for a given target as well as to identify targets with similar reported properties.
-Each mention (target name occurrence) is recorded in the "mentions" table for a given mission and associated with the source sentence (for context) as well as the source document (with URL).
+Each mention (occurrence of a target name) is recorded in the "mentions" table for a given mission and associated with the source sentence (for context) as well as the source document (with URL).
 Additional information about target properties such as